 Glyphosate herbicides have also been proven to cause liver disease at ultra-low levels, be disruptive to hormones and reproductive organs, cause preterm births and fertility issues, destroy beneficial gut bacteria which impacts the immune system, and to be neurotoxic.
 Honeycutt and MAA, initiators of the first glyphosate testing surveys in 2013 on tap water, children’s urine, and breast milk, have long been asking the EPA to revoke the license of glyphosate.
-The presence of glyphosate, which has been shown on its own to be harmful, also indicates the possibility of the presence of glyphosate herbicide co-formulants, which have been shown to be 1000X more toxic than glyphosate alone.
+The presence of glyphosate, harmful on it’s own, also indicates the possibility of the presence of glyphosate herbicide co-formulants.
+These co-formulants have been shown to be 1000X more toxic than glyphosate alone.

 Image from the GRDC preharvest herbicide use fact sheet, recommending glyphosate herbicide as a “preharvest herbicide” on many crops.
-Another use for spraying just before harvest is as a drying agent or “desiccant” though many agriculture online news sources are no longer recommending saying that this is what the herbicides are being used for.
+Another use for spraying just before harvest is as a drying agent or “desiccant.”
+However, many agriculture online news sources are no longer recommending saying that this is what is being done.

 Glyphosate does not wash, dry, or cook-off.